sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

      0            & z           & \frac{1}{2} \\
    \end{matrix} \right)

-Note that the entries of :math:`C` and :math:`M` should typically be rational functions in :math:`z`, with rational coefficients.
+Note that the entries of `C` and `M` should typically be rational functions in `z`, with rational coefficients.
 This is all we need to do in order to add a new formula to the lookup table for ``hyperexpand``.